ahlisbon/CJKmaterialProcessing/README.md

 - Numpad 6 / F6
   - On a loaded WorldCat.org / FirstSearch record, pulls "all" data into the spreadsheet that is available, including:
     - ISBN 10
+    - ISBN 13
+    - OCLC#
+    - Title (Romanized)
+    - Title (Non-Romanized)
+    - Author/Creator (Romanized)
+    - Author/Creator (Non-Romanized)
+    - Series Title (Romanized)
+    - Series Title (Non-Romanized)
+    - Publisher (Romanized)
+    - Publisher (Non-Romanized)
+    - Date of Publication (Romanized)
+    - Subject Headings

+## How the Macro Works
+The macro works in tandem with the speadsheet (see more about the spreadsheet below.

+## How the Spreadsheet Works
+test